tmpfs/mxl/lib/mxl.md

 The `${cmd_kill_long}` command operates on windows by default.

-When no patterns are passed the effect is to close the current session, window or pane otherwise when matching multiple targets
+When no patterns are passed the effect is to close the current session, window or pane.
+If patterns are specified and they match the current target, the current target is excluded and a warning is printed.

+If an attempt is made to kill the current session (`$0 ${cmd_kill_long} -S`) and the current session is the scratch session, the request is refused with an error.

 #### Options